John C. Hardin

 June 9, 1945, from duty to transferred in grade to the 16th Reinforcement Depot, APO 129 per par 2, SO 110, HQ 82nd Airborne Division, May 29, 1945, departed Effective Date Concerning Morning Report (EDCMR), June 9, 1945.
 Station: Station: Lubtheen, Germany RT Nord DeGuerre.

-Tec 4 John Hardin fought in the major campaigns of Naples-Foggia, Normandy, Holland, Ardennes, Rhineland, and Central Europe.
+Tec 4 John Hardin fought in the major campaigns of Rome-Arno, Naples-Foggia, Normandy, Holland, Ardennes, and Central Europe.

 During the Battle of the Bulge Tec 4 Hardin was assigned to the no. 3 gun section of A-Battery, and posed for the photograph below, on December 27, 1944.